 We have operated a zero waste-to-landfill policy since 2012.

 We are working with organisers and exhibitors to migrate advertising and signage content to digital energy efficient LED screens and where there is still a need to print, specifying sustainable materials.

-95% of banners are made from a PVC-free substrate that can be upcycled to create a variety of products, from traffic cones to roofing materials, or used as fuel at waste-to-energy plants.
+95% of banners are now made from a PVC-free substrate that can be recycled to create a variety of products, from traffic cones to roofing materials, or used as fuel at waste-to-energy plants.

-We are home to the UK’s largest commercial wormery, which recycles vegetable waste from our kitchens, generating fertiliser for green spaces around ExCeL.
+We are home to one of the UK’s largest commercial wormeries, which recycles vegetable waste from our kitchens, generating fertiliser for green spaces around ExCeL.

 Surplus food and furniture, from events, is donated to CFE (Community Food Enterprise), who share these items with local community projects throughout the London Borough of Newham.